Winner of the European Union Prize for Literature 2016 – A novel about real life stories with the most unexpected endings.

 Genre: literary fiction

 Reading material: Finnish original, German translation, English translation, French sample

-Rights sold: Albania, IDK; Bulgaria, Colibri; Croatia, Vuković & Runjić; Czech Republic, Pavel Dobrovský – Beta; Denmark, Jensen & Dalgaard; World English, Oneworld; Estonia, Post Factum (Eesti Meedia); Germany, Mare Verlag; Hungary, Typotex; Latvia, Lauku Avize; Lithuania, Homo liber; Macedonia, Magor; Poland, Relacja; Serbia, Štrik; Slovenia, KUD Sodobnost International; Spanish (Spain), Editorial Bercimuel; Ukraine, V. Books XXi
+Rights sold: Albania, IDK; Arabic: Egyptian Cultural Assembly; Armenia, Guitank; Bulgaria, Colibri; China, Citic; Croatia, Vuković & Runjić; Czech Republic, Pavel Dobrovský – Beta; Denmark, Jensen & Dalgaard; World English, Oneworld; Estonia, Post Factum (Eesti Meedia); France, Bleu & Jaune; Georgia, Agora; Germany, Mare Verlag; Hungary, Typotex; Latvia, Lauku Avize; Lithuania, Homo liber; Macedonia, Magor; Poland, Relacja; Serbia, Štrik; Slovenia, KUD Sodobnost International; Spanish, Editorial Bercimuel; Swedish, Bakhall; Turkey, Timas Publishing; Ukraine, V. Books XXi

 On a sunny summer day, a block of ice falls from the sky and kills a woman on her home veranda.
 Her family, the 8-year-old daughter Saara and her father, move in with their Auntie who has won the lottery.
 Not long after, Auntie wins the jackpot for a second time and falls into a deep three-week sleep.
 When she wakes up, she is struck by questions: why me, why again, what next.
 She starts to correspond with a Scottish fisherman who has been hit

 five times by a lightning.

 After four years, Saara and her father move back to their old house with the father’s pregnant new partner.
 The house comes back to life and carries its own seeds of secrets.